 Don’t take my word for it, though.
 The inimitable Simo Ahava has many more cogent thoughts on the subject.
 It’s a great article that walks through all the current workarounds and I encourage you to read it.

 Make no mistake, this will be a problem that reverberates across the web and breaks a lot of things.
 Depending on the composition of devices your audience uses to access your brand across your media mix, this can yield a big hole in your ability to understand performance.

-A persistent login uniquely positions Google and Facebook to have more “accurate” intelligence than any other players because they capture the largest logged in user bases.
-However, I wonder if this will ultimately get Google in hot water because their ability to circumvent the actions of competitors through the course of their ecosystem potentially suggests a monopoly.
+A persistent login uniquely positions Google and Facebook to have more “accurate” intelligence than any other players because they capture the largest logged-in user bases.
+However, I wonder if this will ultimately get Google in hot water because its ability to circumvent the actions of competitors through the course of its ecosystem potentially suggests a monopoly.

 Either way, ITP is about to blow a big hole in your analytics and the functionality of your marketing technology in general, especially if many of your users employ Apple devices.

 For digital marketers, the EU’s General Data Protection Regulation (GDPR) was our version of Y2K.
 Everyone rushed to become compliant for fear of the fines that the EU is prepared to levy.
 As a result, many companies and legal departments are fearful of tracking and using data on their users.
 To some degree, it’s much ado about nothing.
 (For the avoidance of doubt, I’m not a lawyer and this is not legal advice.
 Speak to a lawyer before you end up with a big fine).